VMI Records Management FAQ

 - What Are Public Records?

 Every VMI office generates, receives, or uses records.
-Although you may not have records that are of long-term historical, legal, or fiscal value, they all must be managed according to Records Retention and Disposition Schedules approved by the Library of Virginia.
-Many records will be destroyed at the end of a specific retention period.
-Some offices create records that will be retained permanently in the VMI Archives.
+Although you may not have records that are of long-term historical, legal, or fiscal value, they all must be managed according to the state's Records Retention and Disposition Schedules approved by the Library of Virginia.
+Most records will be destroyed at the end of a specific retention period.
+However, some offices create records that will be retained permanently in the VMI Archives.

 - How Long Should I Keep Records?

-It depends upon the content of the record.
 Required retention times for state agency records are specified in the Library of Virginia's Records Retention Schedules .
 Retention schedules are simply documents that list types of records (called series) and the length of time they must be retained.
-Many records have only short-term value and are destroyed at the end of their required retention period, or lifecycle.
-Identify the series of the records you wish to destroy and calculate if the records have met their retention period.
-Electronic records and other computer files are simply a physical format, not a "type" of record.
-Content, not format, determines retention.
-(See Email Question below).
-If you have questions about retention times, please contact the VMI Archives.
+Records are destroyed at the end of their required retention period, or lifecycle.
+It is the content of a record - not the physical format - that determines how long it must be retained.
+Email, pdfs, and other electronic files are no different than paper documents, and must be retained for the same length of time as is required for their paper counterparts.

 - How Do I Get Permission To Destroy Records Once They Have Met the Required Retention Period?